 Growing up on the shores of Lake Michigan has instilled in me a deep appreciation for Michigan’s wildlife and natural resources.
-As an active member of the Great Lakes Caucus, I have an extensive record of working in a bipartisan manner to protect the Great Lakes watershed and preserve the beauty of our lakes for future generations.
-You can learn more here: Upton.house.gov/Great-Lakes
+As an active member of the Great Lakes Caucus, I have an extensive record of working in a bipartisan manner to protect the Great Lakes watershed and preserve the beauty of our lakes for generations to come.

 Maintaining the Integrity of the Great Lakes

 The Great Lakes Restoration Initiative (GLRI) is the largest investment in the Great Lakes in two decades.
 As stewards of the Great Lakes, it is our duty to ensure these precious bodies are protected for future generations.
 The comprehensive, inter-agency Great Lakes Restoration Initiative (GLRI) addresses a wide range of problems including invasive species, non-point source pollution, and contaminated sediment.
-I have always supported robust funding for the GLRI to ensure our Great Lakes remain healthy for future generations.
+I have always supported robust funding for the GLRI to preserve our Great Lakes for generations to come.

 I am also a proud supporter of the Great Lakes-St. Lawrence River Basin Water Resources Compact, which was ratified by each of the eight Great Lakes State legislatures, approved by Congress, and signed into law by President George W. Bush.
 The Compact includes provisions that prohibit diversion of lake water outside the region and addresses pressing environmental issues.

 In 2015, I helped usher a bipartisan piece of legislation through Congress that would ban synthetic plastic microbeads.
 Microbeads are tiny scrubbers found in cleansers, body scrubs, and toothpaste.
 While nearly invisible, smaller than a pinhead, microbeads cause big problems once they are flushed down the drain.
 Because they are so small, microbeads easily flow through water filtration systems and end up in bodies of water, like the Great Lakes, where they can destroy wildlife and even poison fish.
-This is why we worked so hard to ban these microbeads.
-President Obama signed our bipartisan legislation into law at the end of 2015.
+This is why we worked so hard to ban these microbeads, and I was glad to see President Obama sign our bipartisan legislation into law at the end of 2015.

 Promoting Nuclear Safety

-I have long-supported a permanent storage site for our nation’s used nuclear fuel and high-level radioactive waste.
+I have long supported a permanent storage site for our nation’s used nuclear fuel and high-level radioactive waste.
 The need is urgent as spent fuel and waste continues to accumulate at sites across the country that were never designed for long-term storage.
-The Energy and Commerce Committee has continued to examine the work of the NRC to address the management and disposal of this material to ensure the public and environment remain protected.
+The Energy and Commerce Committee has continued to examine the work of the Nuclear Regulatory Commission (NRC) to address the management and disposal of this material to ensure the public and environment remain protected.